-Florida has some of the strictest limits on medical malpractice lawsuits in the country.
+Florida has some of the strictest limits on medical negligence lawsuits in the country.
 Although the state’s courts have rolled back some of these limits, malpractice victims often face an uphill climb just to get their day in court.
 And while health care professionals (and Florida legislators) insist restricting victim’s rights are necessary to guard against sudden, uncontrolled increases in the cost of malpractice insurance, a pair of studies recently published by a leading coalition of consumer and public interests groups suggests the real culprits are the insurance companies themselves.

 Florida Doctors’ Premiums Went Up After Malpractice Limits Imposed

 Americans for Insurance Reform (AIR) is a project of the Center for Justice & Democracy at New York Law School.
 AIR represents more than 100 consumer and public interest groups who oppose so-called “tort reform” that restricts the ability of injured patients to seek compensation for medical negligence.
 Since 2002, AIR has published a series of studies designed to illustrate the lack of any scientific connection between the adoption of malpractice lawsuit restrictions and lower insurance premiums.